seung-lab/DracoPy/README.md

 DracoPy requires pip >= 10 and a C++ compiler that is fully compatible with C++11.

-It supports Linux and OS X, but installation is currently broken on OS X.
+It supports Linux and OS X.

 An example of usage is given in example.py.